 Fractional lasers are able to target imperfections in the deepest layers of the skin without damaging the surface.
 This means your laser treatment will leave little evidence behind that you had anything done, and you won’t have to take time off from your regular busy schedule for the healing process.
 Depending on how severe your acne scars are, you will likely need several treatments in order to get the results you’re looking for.

 At Body Details, all of our True Laser specialists hold medical degrees and are licensed by both our facility and the laser manufacturer.
+Our teams are experts when it comes to laser resurfacing for acne scars.
 Check out this video that describes what our True Laser specialists are all about: